 Hooks

-Hooks are user-configurable shell commands that run automatically before or after LLM tool execution.
-They enable formatting, linting, validation, and other side effects without LLM involvement.
+Hooks are user-configurable shell commands that run automatically before or after LLM tool execution, enabling formatting, linting, and validation without LLM involvement.
+Defined in .aura/config/hooks/*.yaml as a YAML map of hook names to definitions.

 Hook Fields